 IV.C.5.
 Fellows must participate in follow-up for high-risk neonates.
 (Core) IV.C.6.
 Fellows must have a formally structured educational program in the clinical and basic sciences related to neonatal-perinatal medicine.
 (Core) IV.C.7.
 Fellow education must include experience in serving as a role model and providing supervision to residents and/or medical students.
 (Core) IV.C.8.
 The program must utilize didactic and clinical experience for fellow education.
 (Core) IV.C.9.
 A neonatal database of all patient admissions, diagnoses, and outcomes must be used for fellow education.
 (Core) IV.C.9.a) Fellows should have access to a regional or national fetal and neonatal morbidity and mortality database to inform their practice.
 IV.C.10.
 Neonatal-perinatal medicine conferences must occur regularly, and must involve active fellow participation in planning and implementation.
 (Core) IV.C.11.
 Fellows must participate in regularly scheduled multidisciplinary conferences, such as case conferences and perinatal morbidity and mortality conferences.
 (Core) IV.C.12.
-Fellow education must include instruction in: IV.C.12.a) basic and fundamental disciplines, as appropriate to neonatal- perinatal medicine, such as anatomy, physiology, biochemistry, embryology, pathology, microbiology, pharmacology, immunology, genetics, and nutrition/metabolism; (Core) IV.C.12.a) IV.C.12.a).(1) perinatal medicine, such as anatomy, physiology, biochemistry, embryology, pathology, microbiology, pharmacology, immunology, , and the second perinatal medicine, such as anatomy, physiology, biochemistry, embryology, pathology, microbiology, pharmacology, immunology, genetics, and nutrition/metabolism; (Core) Seminars, conferences, and courses must be provided in the basic disciplines related to pregnancy, the fetus, and complications and death, as well as the scientific, ethical, and legal implications of confidentiality and informed consent; (Core)
+Fellow education must include instruction in: IV.C.12.a) basic and fundamental disciplines, as appropriate to neonatal- perinatal medicine, such as anatomy, physiology, biochemistry, embryology, pathology, microbiology, pharmacology, immunology, genetics, and nutrition/metabolism; (Core) basic and fundamental disciplines, as appropriate to neonatal- perinatal medicine, such as anatomy, physiology, biochemistry, embryology, pathology, microbiology, pharmacology, immunology, IV.C.12.a) basic and fundamental disciplines, as appropriate to neonatal- perinatal medicine, such as anatomy, physiology, biochemistry, embryology, pathology, microbiology, pharmacology, immunology, genetics, and nutrition/metabolism; (Core) Seminars, conferences, and courses must be provided in the basic disciplines related to pregnancy, the fetus, and complications and death, as well as the scientific, ethical, and legal implications of confidentiality and informed consent; (Core)